JuliaLang/www.julialang.org/manual/parallel-computing/index.md

 The function `count_heads` simply adds together `n` random bits.
 Then we perform some trials on two machines, and add together the results.

 At this point it is worth mentioning how to make sure your code is available on all processors (in this case, all processors need the `count_heads` function).
 There are two primary methods.
-First, you can use `@everywhere` to run top-level inputs on all processors:
+First, the `load` function will automatically load a source file on all currently available processors.
+The contents of the file (and any files loaded recursively) will be sent over the network.

-    julia> @everywhere load("myfile.jl")
+    julia> load("myfile.jl")

-Alternatively, all Julia processes will automatically load a file called `custom.jl` (if it exists) in the same directory as the Julia executable on startup.
+Alternatively, all Julia processes will automatically load a file called `startup.jl` (if it exists) in the same directory as the Julia executable on startup.
 If you regularly work with certain source files, it makes sense to load them from this file.
+Julia also loads the file `.juliarc` in the user's home directory.

 This example, as simple as it is, demonstrates a powerful and often-used parallel programming pattern.
 Many iterations run independently over several processors, and then their results are combined using some function.
 The combination process is called a _reduction_, since it is generally tensor-rank-reducing: a vector of numbers is reduced to a single number, or a matrix is reduced to a single row or column, etc. In code, this typically looks like the pattern `x = f(x,v[i])`, where `x` is the accumulator, `f` is the reduction function, and the `v[i]` are the elements being reduced.
 It is desirable for `f` to be associative, so that it does not matter what order the operations are performed in.